JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 As we walked inside, it was exactly what I expected it to be: Basically a huge flea market… But just slightly nicer.
 Piles of cheap folding tables filled with tons of dingy white boxes with transparent, protective plastic bags that had comic books in them.

 Once inside, we all kinda spilt up and wandered around.
 I tried flipping through a box of comics, but wasn’t really into it.
 First I wasn’t—and had never been—a big comic book collector; I just liked buying a few specific titles.
 So the idea of flipping through piles of boxes to find something seemed weird to me.
 I never really cared about huge, elaborate plots and after a while the “game” of comics became pretty clear: You bought one comic because a secret from another comic was “revealed” in another.
 It was all a scheme to get kids to buy more and more comics just to close some silly trivia loop.
-And I wasn’t into it; I just liked comics bcause of the art and action and not much else.
+And I wasn’t into it; I just liked comics because of the art and action and not much else.

 So I just wandered the aisles and looked at the randomly displayed ephemera and related junk that people had for sale across some of their tables.
 Novelties, promotional buttons, toys, “Star Trek” junk, “Beatles” junk and stuff like that.
 I did spot one table that had cool, imported Japanese toys but they were too expensive for me.